zapPilot/docs/docs/how-it-works/rebalancing.md

 ---

-Manual rebalancing is one of Zap Pilot's most powerful features - it's like having a professional portfolio manager monitoring 24/7 and suggesting optimizations for your investments, capturing profits, and managing risk, but all executions require your explicit authorization, ensuring ultra-safe asset custody.
+Manual rebalancing is one of Zap Pilot's most powerful features.
+It's like having a professional portfolio manager monitoring your investments 24/7 and suggesting optimizations.
+You have the final say on all trades, ensuring you always control your assets.

 👉 **[Learn About Intent Execution →](./intent-execution)** 👉 **[Explore Cross-Chain Operations →](./cross-chain-operations)** 👉